-If you’re unfamiliar with rhodium and rhodium plating, you’re not alone.
+You're not alone if you’re unfamiliar with rhodium and rhodium plating.
 Rhodium plating is used to make white gold jewelry appear more white.

 But why would you need white gold to appear more white?
 All gold starts out yellow.
-White gold is made by adding small amounts of nickel to make the gold appear white, but can still have a yellowish hue to it.
+White gold is produced by adding small amounts of nickel to make the gold appear white but can still have a yellowish hue.
 Rhodium plating gives white gold a stunning reflective white appearance.

-Rhodium also gives your jewelry that beautiful bright mirror-like finish and shine that everyone loves.
+Rhodium plating increases a piece's scratch and scuff resistance, greatly enhancing its durability.
+It also gives your jewelry that beautiful bright mirror-like finish and shine everyone loves.

 Have Your Jewelry Rhodium Plated